ray33ee/Project-Midas/readme.md

 ## Lua scripts

 The Lua scripts are executed by the host and participants, not only to execute the parallel code, but also to load the input data and process the output data.
-The script must the three following functions
+The script must implement the three following functions

 ### `generate_data`